-First off, we’ll establish a couple of things:
+First off, before we talk about surviving attempted suicide, we’ll establish a couple of things:

 - If you’re having thoughts of suicide and need to reach out, there’s a list of crisis resources here.

 - No need to worry about me; I’m not currently suicidal.